 With charges where only longer conviction lengths will result in deportation, a plea bargain may also be able to help you avoid deportation.

 Many of the deportable and inadmissible categories depend on how long you were sentenced, what specific charge you faced, or how you were convicted.
 Often, you can have these factors modified by the courts after you serve your sentence or even while you’re serving it.

 Deportation is not a sure thing.
 An experienced Los Angeles immigration lawyer may be able to help you stay in the country.

 Talk to a Los Angeles Immigration Attorney for Free

 Don’t let an immigration violation put your future in danger.
 Let the lawyers of the Simmrin Law Group help you.
-We will give you a FREE consultation and help you get started.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+We will give you a free consultation and help you get started.